mariocampa10/transfermoneyapi/README.md

 ## 🗄 **3.
 Database Configuration**

 ### 📌 **A. Configure MySQL**
+To manage data we use a very well-known database that is MySQL.
 The MySQL database is automatically managed by the framework.
 Simply ensure Docker is running on your local machine, and a new container for the database will be created automatically.

 ---